 At the moment there are several areas using software-defined technology.
 On the basis of technology and analysis, the global software-defined anything market size spans Software-defined Networking (SDN), Software-defined Hypervisor (SDH) - refers to virtualizing the hypervisor layer and separating it from its management console, Software-defined storage (SDS), and SDI & SDDC.
 Software-Defined Storage (SDS) applies to all sorts of storage software; particularly virtualization software.
 Different vendors use the term loosely for different things.
 Software-Defined Networking (SDN) is where network devices are programmable and so networks themselves are more dynamic.
 Again, it’s a term that’s used by different vendors for different things.
 Software-defined Infrastructure (SDI) also known as Software-defined Data Center (SDDC), which is an aspirational concept where data center services are controlled by policy-driven software.

-SDN segment is the fastest growing market segment with maximum market share during the predicted period.
-This is because of increased incorporation of SDN in both - public and private sectors due to growing demand for big data, BYOD, and cloud computing technologies.
+SDN segment is the fastest-growing market segment with maximum market share during the predicted period.
+This is because of the increased incorporation of SDN in both - public and private sectors due to the growing demand for big data, BYOD, and cloud computing technologies.

 The major restraint that acts as a fence for the growth of the market includes the lack of industry standards.
 The industry is currently lacking standard architectures and definitions to describe the abstract, pooled resources of the software-defined data center as well as software-defined networking.

 The major key players of Software-defined anything market are as follows: